-It makes sense for women, who’ve likely never even seen a birth, to want to know what birth will be like, how intense it will be and if they can do it.
+It makes sense for women, who’ve likely never even seen a birth, to want to know what natural birth will be like, how intense it will be and if they can do it.
 They desperately want to know what to expect so that they can better prepare for what’s to come.
 They want to get this whole motherhood thing right.

 This blog post will attempt to answer the difficult question what do contractions feel like, but please know that answering this question won’t replace taking a quality childbirth class.
 Part of the work of pregnancy and preparing for birth is doing a deep dive into your beliefs, ideas and feelings about pain and learning coping practices for the intensities of birth.

 Reading about the intensities of labor does less to prepare for birth than actually doing something about it.
 To get get your feet wet, check out my post about the best breathing technique for labor.

 Before we discuss what contractions feel like, it is important to clarify what exactly a contraction is.
 Contractions happen when the uterus rhythmically tightens and relaxes before, during and after birth.